GSA/fpki-guides/pages/fpki_cas.md

 ### FPKI Participating Certification Authorities

-A Certification Authority that is connected with the FPKI is called a *Participating Certification Authority*.
+A Certification Authority that is part of the FPKI is called a *Participating Certification Authority*.
 Participating Certification Authorities include commercial, federal, state, local or foreign government, or federal legacy Certification Authorities.
 The following sections describe the various FPKI Participating Certification Authorities.

 #### Shared Service Provider Certification Authorities